 Hotel employees can instantly access information stored on a company-wide cloud, allowing for more efficient digital guest services, which in turn improves customer satisfaction, and ultimately, the bottom line.
 Allowing employees to BYOD also means having access to this information even while they are away from hotel computers.
-Businesses in this sector benefit greatly from technologies like hosted PBX, cloud phone systems, etc.
+Businesses in this sector benefit greatly from technologies like hosted PBX, CRM system, cloud phone systems, etc.

 Truck drivers and other professionals up and down the supply chain are constantly on the move.
 Bringing a smart device lets them check transport information, sign orders, and send receipts via document management apps.
 With the real-time update on the shipping, it can not only boost up employee productivity but also bring significant cost savings.

 Workplace mobility is revolutionizing the manufacturing process.
 Different note-taking and other digital content creation apps allow managers to design workflows and instantly distribute these documents with their employees.
 Employees can also log work digitally and update other records using apps that let users access, annotate, and store documents.

 Many of the best-written articles and most well-researched stories come from media professionals who gather their information in person.
 This first-hand experience can be easily transcribed, recorded, and stored by using a myriad of different application options while out on assignment.